maryglover/wpu-bio231/bio231-syllabus.md

 Assignment re-grading must be requested through email within 5 days of receiving your grade.
 Please email Dr. Glover with justification for your re-grade.

-## Data collection (10%)
+## Project 1: Introduction to R, data, and scientific writing (25%)

+In the first few weeks of class, students will learn the basics of data analysis using R programming and be introduced to reading and writing scientific literature.
+Students will work through class activities to learn data analysis skills which will be used for larger projects for the semester.
+At the end of this project, students will create an summary of what they have learned.

+## Project 2: Measuring water quality in the field and lab (15%)

-As a part of the water quality class project, students will measure a variety of water quality metrics of local streams, both in the field and with lab tests.
-Students are expected to carefully and accurately collect data, record measurements, and make observations. **Students will be responsible for transportation to field locations, but carpooling will be discussed in class.**
+Students will measure a variety of water quality metrics of local streams, both in the field and with lab tests.
+Students are expected to carefully and accurately collect data, record measurements, and make observations.
+Students will analyze the data they collect and create a scientific poster.

+**Students will be responsible for transportation to field locations, but carpooling will be discussed in class.** Dates for field collections are tentatively scheduled as February 22, February 27, and April 25.
+Dates may change depending on weather conditions or class schedules.
+Students will be expected to go in the field if there is light rain, but field days will be rescheduled for major weather events.

-## Scientific writing (30%)
+## Project 3: Water quality projet and presentation (30%)

-A large focus of this course will be reading scientific articles and scientific writing.
-Students will practice scientific writing throughout the semester during data analysis projects both in and out of class.
-The class will include a variety of  writing formats including informative essays for non-experts, scientific reports, and infographics with figures.
-Students will receive regular feedback on writing assignments from peers and instructors.
+We will work with water quality data from the City of Raleigh to assess the quality of local streams.
+Students will work in groups to develop research questions and perform a data analysis from start to finish with the data.
+In this project, students will be introduced to more advanced R skills, including creating maps.
+Specific assignments and due dates will be determined collabartively with students later in the semester.

+Using results from student data projects and literature research, students will create a final project to present their results to the City of Raleigh.

-## Data analysis exams (35%)
+## Data analysis exams (20%)

-To assess data analysis skills, students will have two in-class, open note, data analysis exams.
+To assess data analysis skills, students will have *two* in-class, open note, data analysis exams.
 Students will be given a dataset which they will analyze and report results.
 With the data, students may be asked to plot, calculate summary statistics, and write conclusions.

-## Research presentation (15%)

-Students will create a scientific poster summarizing their class research project on the local water quality.
-The posters will consist of an introduction, methods, results, and discussion section, utilize credible scientific sources, and include graphs of data collected throughout the semester.

 ## Participation (10%)

 Students are expected to be engaged and actively participate during class and will be graded accordingly.
 Much of the student learning will happen through participation in in-class activities, including data analysis and coding, graphing, data collection, peer reviews, and writing assignments.
+Participation will be graded twice, once at the midterm and once at the end of the semester.

 Students will be graded on: